cybertraining-dsc/fa20-523-319/project/project.md

 ### 6.1 Load and split Chest X-rays Dataset
 We load and split the dataset to 90% for training and 10% for validation randomly.
 ### 6.2 Build and train baseline Deep Learning model
+We use the PyTorch library to implement and train DenseNet CNN as a baseline model.
+With initial weights from ImageNet, we retrain all layers.
+In PyTorch, we implement a subclass for the PyTorch to transform CheXpert Dataset and create a custom data loading process.
+The Image Augmentation is executed within this subclass.
+Additionally, a DataLoader also needs to be created.
+We shuffle the dataset for the training dataloader.
+We also create a validation dataloader, which is different from the training dataloader and does not require shuffling.
+In the baseline model, we use DenseNet pre-trained on the ImageNet dataset.
+The model's classifier is replaced with a new dense layer and use the CheXpert labels to train [^5].

 ### 6.3 Evaluate the model
 ### 6.4 Predict the pathologies